TheLittleNaga/Project-1/README.md

 ### 1 — Create a Supabase project

 1. Go to [supabase.com](https://supabase.com) → sign in with GitHub
-2. New project → name it `expense-tracker`, pick a region near you (Singapore / Mumbai)
+2. New project → name it `expense-tracker`, pick Mumbai region
 3. Wait ~60 seconds for it to provision

 ### 2 — Create the database table

-In Supabase → SQL Editor → New Query, paste and run:
+Supabase → SQL Editor → New Query → paste and run:

 ```sql
 CREATE TABLE tracker (